For keen hikers looking for one of the best ultralight backpacking tents on the market, the Nemo Hornet 2-person tent

 - Nemo Hornet 2P vs the Ultralight World

 Nemo Hornet 2p Review: Tent Design and Breakdown

 To see how the Nemo Hornet compares with our other favourite tents, check out our review of the best backpacking tents.

 The designers at Nemo really made the effort to offer an ultralight tent with sufficient interior space and durability, while somehow managing to keep the weight down.
 With any ultralight tent worthy of its salt you will inevitably sacrifice comfort to save weight.

 As far as two-person tents go, the Nemo Hornet 2P falls in the middle regarding space.
 It is not the biggest 2-person tent we’ve ever tested, nor is it the smallest.
 Remember it is an ultralight backpacking tent; extra space is not really a thing.

 That said, I found it to be very comfortable for one person.
 It is marketed as a two-person ultralight tent and that it is.
-Whilst the tent was designed to sleep two people inside, I personally think it functions better as a spacious one person ultralight tent.
+Whilst the tent was designed to sleep two people inside, I personally think this Nemo backpacking tent functions better as a spacious one person ultralight tent.

 I want to emphasize that for backpacking couples dedicated to ultralight fastpacking and saving ounces, the Nemo Ultralight tent is great.
 To give you an idea: the Nemo Hornet 2p can fit a pair of 20-inch-wide sleeping pads.

 A big plus is that the Nemo Hornet is the only true ultralight backpacking tent that I have come across which features two doors.
 Having two access doors is very practical indeed.